tav/assetgen/README.rst

-The ``assetgen`` tool generates static assets for web development.
-It is intended as a replacement for the various ad-hoc scripts that often gets written to build and manage JavaScript/CSS files.
+Assetgen is intended as a replacement for the various ad-hoc scripts that often get written to build/manage JavaScript/CSS files.

 **Features**

+The default support includes:

+* Compiling CoffeeScript source files into JavaScript.

+* Minifying JavaScript through UglifyJS -- including the new constant folding support.

+* Compiling and minifying SASS stylesheets into CSS.

+* Generating variants of the same stylesheet for both internationalisation (flipping left to right) and for automatically embedding images as ``data:`` URIs to minimise latency.

+* Concatenating multiple source files into one file to minimise the number of HTTP requests.

+* Creating distinct files with the hash of the content embedded in the filename so as to work effectively with web caches.

+* Creating a JSON manifest file for use in your web app's static handlers.

 The tool is driven by the configuration you specify in an ``assetgen.yaml`` file, e.g.